The mixed problem for the Laplacian in Lipschitz domains: Estimates for solutions with data from ,

 \section{Estimates for solutions with data from $L^p$, $p> 1$}

 In this section, we use the following variant of an argument developed by Shen \cite{ZS:2007} to establish $L^p$-estimates for elliptic problems in Lipschitz domains.
-This argument appeared earlier in work of Peral and Caffarelli \cite{MR1486629}.
+Shen's argument is based on earlier in work of Caffarelli and Peral \cite{MR1486629}.

 As the argument depends on a Calder\'on-Zygmund decomposition into dyadic cubes, it will be stated using surface cubes rather than the surface balls $ \sball xr $ used elsewhere in this paper.